alanng10/Lang/Docue/a.md

 The letter "N" refers to unit that is applicable to all.

 The letter "O" refers to resulted that is applicable to all.
+It refers to operate that is applicable to all.

 The letter "P" refers to state that is applicable to all.